gothinkster/realworld/README.md

 # ![RealWorld Example Applications](media/realworld.png)

-> ### Fullstack example codebases for React, Angular 2, AngularJS, Node, Rails, Django, and more
+# Fullstack example codebases for React, Angular 2, AngularJS, Node, Rails, Django, and more

-## What is this?

 RealWorld is a collection of exemplary frontend and backend codebases that demonstrate how to build real world, full stack applications.